lucapette/website/content/writing/my-programming-principles.md

 When I bring this up, people often understand it as my advice is either to not write tests or to only have integrations tests.
 Obviously, no point in debating the first one.
-I'm not arguing if you should have tests or not, I'm arguing the effectiveness of most tests suites.
-I don't know, there's a chance I've been very unlucky in my career and I run into too many bad test suites.
-As for the second point, it's that integration tests are more likely to suit my definition of "actual test".
+Of course you should write tests.
+I'm not arguing if you should have tests or not, I'm arguing the effectiveness of tests suites.
+As for the second point, it's true that integration tests are more likely to suit my definition of "actual test" so I understand where people are coming from with this.

-### Confidence is a struggle
+### Balance your confidence

 - it’s good because it gives you the ability to break down any problem.
 The more experience you have, the less you fear a problem
 - it’s bad because it feeds on ego.
 And ego makes you do dumb things.
 You want to stay humble so you can be smart